top of page

 Plan your storage options!

 So, let's say, as an example, you get given a big bag of short-dated meat from a store; you might look to freeze it or perhaps cook it up for eating that day, perhaps cooking it and then freeze it for another time and that's nice and easy to deal with, but let's say you ended up with a big bag of sandwiches dated that day, what would you do with them?
-Sure, you could eat some, and it's likely the sandwiches would still be okay the next day.
+Sure, you could eat some, and the sandwiches would likely still be okay the next day.
 You might be able to freeze some of them, but there are only so many sandwiches a person can eat/store!

 I've seen many social media posts from people who've not gotten what they hoped for and have a little rant.
 Still, they are quickly shot down by the community of waste warriors and reminded that they need to remember that the app is there to help solve the food waste problem of tonnes of food waste going into bins unnecessarily.
 It can't be expected to be an alternative to weekly food; it's just a way to grab surprise bags of perfectly edible food and a great way to reduce food waste.